Last Updated on October 16, 2022 by Manager Access

 This is a pretty middle-of-the-line tool in terms of power, runtime, weight, and size.

-It’s the quiet and user-friendliness that make this generator special.
+It’s the quiet and user-friendliness that makes this generator special.
 If that appeals to you, the Generac iQ2000 is definitely worth your money.

 Scott Krager purchased generatorgrid.com in the summer of 2020 and quickly began to buy every generator under the sun!
 He currently has over a dozen generators and the number is growing quickly.
 He lives in Portland, OR near his family and friends.